stephenberry/glaze/README.md

 See the `ext` directory for extensions.

 - [Eigen](https://gitlab.com/libeigen/eigen).
-Supports fixed size matrices and vectors.
+Supports reading and writing from Eigen Vector types.

 # License